Korean Cut Short Ribs w/ Ginger-Soy Marinade

 - Put ribs in a plastic bag or flat container to marinate them in, add marinate and carefully toss to coat ribs.
 Allow to marinate for about 30 minutes.
 (You can leave these out for the 1/2 hour marinade time, but if marinating longer, then you might want to refrigerate them as they marinade)

-- Broil for 4-5 min. each side.
-Pop open your beer and enjoy.
+Broil for 4-5 minutes each side.